 River City Bangkok, the anchor of arts and antiques was planned by Krisda Arunvongse na Ayudhya and developed by the Italthai Group and also the Mandarin Oriental Hotel Group.
 The mall opened in December 1984 having a total floor area of 47,567 sqm.

 On one of his trips to Europe in the 1980s, the antique markets of Paris fascinated Mr. Adisorn Charanachitta, CEO of ItalThai Group.
 He thought how wonderful it would be to have an antique market on the shores of Chao Phraya River.
 And so, River City Bangkok was born, an arts and antique center with four floors of shops filled with the treasures of Asia.

-The shopping mall offers several river tours and dinner cruises and also provides boat shuttles from and to the Sathorn Pier (where you can easily connect to the Skytrain) and the ICONSIAM Pier, which is the main point of entry to this complex.
+The shopping mall offers several river tours and dinner cruises and also provides boat shuttles from and to the Sathorn Pier (where you can easily connect to the Skytrain) and the ICONSIAM pier.
+The Si Phraya pier is the main point of entry to this complex from the river.